AI Development8 min read

 • Enable inline review mode to see suggestions directly in your code editor without opening separate panels

 Cursor Bugbot represents a focused approach to AI-powered code review—it concentrates exclusively on finding critical bugs and security issues rather than style or formatting.
-Built by the Cursor team, Bugbot acts as a pre-merge safety net, catching logic errors that traditional linters miss.
+Built by the Cursor team, Bugbot acts as a pre-merge safety net, achieving 42% bug detection accuracy—significantly better than traditional static analyzers at less than 20%.
 It's particularly effective at reviewing AI-generated code where subtle bugs are more common.

 What Bugbot Analyzes